 Horford makes history with seven 3s in Game 3 win vs. Pacers

-Horford makes history with seven 3s in Game 3 win vs. Pacers originally appeared on NBC Sports Boston

-While Jayson Tatum led the way in scoring, and Jrue Holiday made the game-winning play with a last-second steal, there is no doubt that the Boston Celtics would have struggled to complete their comeback vs. the Indiana Pacers in Game 3 without 37-year-old veteran Al Horford.
+While Jayson Tatum led the way in scoring and Jrue Holiday made the game-winning play with a last-second steal, there is no doubt the Boston Celtics would have struggled to complete their comeback vs. the Indiana Pacers in Game 3 without 37-year-old veteran Al Horford.

 Horford converted on seven of his 12 3-point attempts in his 23-point outing.
 While doing so, he added his name to the history books for multiple reasons.